Schr\"odinger's cat meets Occam's razor: The basic framework

 Denote by $[x]$ the subspace of all vectors of the product space of the form $|x\rangle\otimes|\psi\rangle$, with $|\psi\rangle\in\mathcal L$ arbitrary, and $\Pi_x$ as the orthogonal projection onto this space, then with respect to the algebra $\mathcal A$, a bipartite density matrix $\rho$ cannot be distinguished from $\sum_x \Pi_x \rho \Pi_x$.
 Normalizing each component of this sum, the state $\Pi_x \rho \Pi_x/\textrm{trace}(\rho \Pi_x)$ lives on the subspace $[x]$ which is just a copy of $\mathcal L$.
 Write $p_x=\textrm{trace}(\rho \Pi_x$) and $\sigma_x$ as the just mentioned normalized state, thought of as a density matrix on $\mathcal L$.
 Together, these remarks mean that any quantum state on $\mathcal A$ can be represented uniquely with the density matrix $\sum_x p_x \delta_x \otimes \sigma_x$, where $\delta_x=|x\rangle\langle x|$, and the $p_x$ form a probability distribution on $\mathcal X$.
 The states $\delta_x$ are pure states on $\mathcal C_0$ -- they cannot be written as mixtures of other states (where states are taken to be ``expectation values'' defined on $\mathcal C_0$).

 $[x]$ can also be called a \emph{sector} of $\mathcal H$ and corresponds to a \emph{superselection rule}: quantum superpositions between different eigenstates of a corresponding (possibly unbounded) observable $X$ on $\mathcal H$ are impossible.
 In our product construction, a particular superselection rule was put into the model by hand.
 But if we just consider $\mathcal H$ and $U$ as given, different choices of $\mathcal C$ and $\mathcal A$ can be identified, compatible with the given $\mathcal H$ and $U$.
 Thus different, mutually incompatible, superselection rules can be identified.
 However, if one would make some partial requirements on $\mathcal A$ or $\mathcal C$, it is possible that their complete identity would then be fixed; in other words, a superselection rule can \emph{emerge} from the physics.
-We need in advance to specify \emph{time}, the unitary $U$, and we need to specify some kind of \emph{locality} or \emph{space}, in the form of some commutation properties.
+We need in advance to specify \emph{time}, the unitary $U$, and we need to specify a weak kind of \emph{locality} corresponding to a notion of \emph{space}, in the form of some commutation properties.
 Principles of causality then determine what the classical world looks like.

 Inspection of how an observable in $\mathcal A$ transforms under $U$ reveals\footnote{For any $x,i,j$, the observable $|x\rangle\langle x|\otimes |i\rangle\langle j|$ must transform into a linear combination of observables of the same type.} that $U$ must have the following structure: written out blockwise with blocks $U_{xy}$, which are operators on $\mathcal L$, indexed row-wise and column-wise by $x,y\in\mathcal X$, for each $y$ there must exist at least one $x$ such that $U_{xy}\ne 0$; for each $x$ there exists exactly one $y$ with $U_{xy}\ne 0$.
 Thus there exists a function $f$ from $\mathcal X$ \emph{onto} itself such that $U_{xy}\ne 0$ if and only iff $f(x)=y$.
 The unitarity of $U$ implies that the $U_{xy}$ satisfy $\sum_{x:f(x)=y} U_{xy}^*U_{xy} =1$, $U_{xy}U_{xy}^*=1$ if $f(x)=y$, $U_{xy}U_{x'y}^*=0$ if $f(x)=y=f(x')$, $x\ne x'$.
 Conversely, given any $f$ and $U_{xy}$ satisfying these properties, we can reconstruct $U$, compatible with $\mathcal A$.